natalieagus/50005/docs/Problem Set/05-deadlock.md

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-<p><strong>1.</strong> The Ostrich Algorithm is chosen when the probability of deadlock is low and the cost of preventing it is high.
+<p>The Ostrich Algorithm is chosen when the probability of deadlock is low and the cost of preventing it is high.
 It avoids the complexity and overhead of prevention or detection mechanisms.
 This is common in systems where restarts are acceptable, such as desktop applications or non-critical services.</p>

-<p><strong>2.</strong> In the file server scenario, ignoring deadlock leads to a full system halt.
+<p>In the file server scenario, ignoring deadlock leads to a full system halt.
 Since threads can block each other indefinitely, the server becomes unresponsive without crashing.
 This is dangerous for a service expected to run continuously, as recovery requires manual intervention or automated restarts, which can lead to data inconsistency or service downtime.</p>

-<p><strong>3.</strong></p>
+<p>Here's one runtime strategy suggestion:/p>
 <ul>
   <li><strong>Runtime strategy:</strong> Implement a watchdog timer or deadlock detector that checks for threads blocked beyond a timeout and kills or resets them.</li>
   <li><strong>Design-time strategy:</strong> Enforce a strict lock ordering policy where all threads must acquire resources in a predefined sequence, such as by file ID order.
 This eliminates circular wait.</li>
 </ul>

-<p><strong>4.</strong> The Ostrich Algorithm is reasonable in systems where failure is rare, recovery is easy, and data is not critical — for example, user interfaces or non-essential background processes.
+<p>The Ostrich Algorithm is reasonable in systems where failure is rare, recovery is easy, and data is not critical — for example, user interfaces or non-essential background processes.
 It is irresponsible in real-time systems, financial systems, or infrastructure services where reliability, uptime, and consistency are essential.
 In such systems, even rare deadlocks are unacceptable.</p>